 Why You Should Have Your Property in a Corporation

 There are no restrictive regulations for foreign citizens to fully own their own Corporation according to Costa Rican law.
-With your corporation, you will be able to sign contracts, purchase and sell its assets, and enter into business in its own name.
+With your corporation, you will be able to sign contracts, purchase and sell its assets, open bank accounts and enter into business in its own name.

 The legal system allows for several specific corporate entities from which to choose.
 The two most attractive and commonly used forms are the Sociedad Anonima, generally abbreviated S.A., and a less elaborate form of the first, called Sociedad de Responsabilidad Limitada, known as S.R.L. or Ltda.